Flax seeds chutney pudi (agasey chutney pudi) step-by-step recipe with video and photos.

 Flax seeds chutney pudi recipe video

 Flax seeds chutney pudi step-by-step recipe with photos

 1. Dry roast flax seeds until they being to pop

 2. Fry dry red chilli until they puff up

 3. Fry garlic until the raw smell goes

 4. To the same pan, add curry leaves and fry until they are crunchy

 5. Next, add coconut and fry for a minute

 6. Let all the ingredients cool down completely

-7. Grind into a fine powder in a spice mixer
+7. Grind into a coarse powder a spice mixer